-To prove a propositional tautology φ in the Isabelle/HOL system, but with the help of zChaff, we proceed in several steps.
-First φ is negated, and the negation is converted into an equivalent formula φ^ in conjunctive normal form. φ^ is then written to a file in DIMACS CNF format [4], the input format supported by zChaff (and many other SAT solvers). zChaff, when run on this file, returns either "unsatisfiable", or a satisfying assignment for φ^ .
+To prove a propositional tautology $\phi$ in the Isabelle/HOL system with the help of zChaff, we proceed in several steps.
+First $\phi$ is negated, and the negation is converted into an equivalent formula $\phi^$ in conjunctive normal form. $\phi^$ is then written to a file in DIMACS CNF format [6], the input format supported by zChaff (and many other SAT solvers). zChaff, when run on this file, returns either "unsatisfiable", or a satisfying assignment for $\phi^$ .

-In the latter case, the satisfying assignment - restricted to the Boolean variables occuring in φ - is displayed to the user.
+In the latter case, the satisfying assignment is displayed to the user.
 The assignment constitutes a counterexample to the original conjecture.
 When zChaff returns "unsatisfiable" however, things are more complicated.
-If we have confidence in the SAT solver, we can simply trust its result and accept φ as a theorem in Isabelle.
+If we have confidence in the SAT solver, we can simply trust its result and accept $\phi$ as a theorem in Isabelle.
 The theorem is tagged with an "oracle" flag to indicate that it was proved not through Isabelle's own inference rules, but by an external tool.
-In this szenario, a bug in zChaff could allow us to derive inconsistent theorems in Isabelle/HOL.
+In this scenario, a bug in zChaff could allow us to derive inconsistent theorems in Isabelle/HOL.

 The LCF-approach instead demands that we verify zChaff's claim of unsatisfiability within Isabelle/HOL.
-While this is not as simple as the validation of a satisfying assignment, the increasing complexity of SAT solvers has before raised the question of support for independent verification of their results, and in 2003 zChaff has been extended by L. Zhang and S. Malik [25] to generate resolution-style proofs that can be verified by an independent checker.
+While this is not as simple as the validation of a satisfying assignment, the increasing complexity of SAT solvers has before raised the question of support for independent verification of their results, and in 2003 zChaff has been extended by L. Zhang and S. Malik [27] to generate resolution-style proofs that can be verified by an independent checker.
 Hence our main task boils down to using Isabelle/HOL as an independent checker for the resolution proof found by zChaff.